Biology Homework Chapter 30: Motion and Support

 - 30.2: Skeletons not only provide support and movement, they also provide protection.
+Hydrostatic skeletons provide support and motion while retaining maximum flexibility.
 Exoskeletons of chitin protect the soft body parts of invertebrates.
 Endoskeletons use skulls, vertebrae, and ribcages to protect soft body parts and nerve tissues.

-- 30.3: The human body has 30 or so major bone types (some copied from one side of the body to the other, and many smaller bones in the hands and feet held together by ligaments.
-Muscles are attached to bones by tendons, which allow the bones to be pulled in different directions.
+- 30.3: The human body has 30 or so major bone types (some copied from one side of the body to the other, and many smaller bones in the hands and feet, organized to support weight for different kinds of movement.
+Homeotic genes control the development of limbs based on vertebrate structure.

 - 30.5: Healthy bones are somewhat flexible, and can respond to stress and heal from injuries.
 In older humans, diminished levels of activity reduce blood supplies to the bones or loss of calcium through low rates of absorption can cause brittleness, increasing the risk of fractures.